 How should they be shipped?

 - Samples for all tests need to be kept cool during shipping.
 Shipping overnight with an ice pack, or dropping off samples in person is recommended.
 Samples need to be kept cool during transit if the client is dropping them off.

 Complete and include the Nematode Soil Sample Form with the sample.

-Submitting Insect Specimens
+Preparing Insect Specimens

-Insects should be packaged in crush‐proof containers, either in rubbing alcohol or cushioned with small pieces of crumpled up paper.
+Insects should be packaged in crush‐proof containers, either in rubbing alcohol or cushioned with small pieces of crumpled-up paper.
 Do not tape insects.

 For additional information on how to collect and submit a sample for diagnosis contact your local University Extension Office, or call the Plant Clinic at (217) 333-0519.